jimratliff/GenoMac-user/README.md

 GenoMac-user also relies (as does GenoMac-system) on the [GenoMac-shared repository](https://github.com/jimratliff/GenoMac-shared).
 GenoMac-shared is an externally defined set of common code that specifies some environment variables and defines some helper functions.
 This common code is incorporated into each of GenoMac-user and GenoMac-system repositories as a Git submodule located at `external/genomac-shared` of each of the two container repositories.
 (See GenoMac-shared’s [README](https://github.com/jimratliff/GenoMac-shared/blob/main/README.md) for information on how that affects/complicates work flows, particularly when there is a change to GenoMac-shared’s code.)

 The entire configuration process *for a Mac* begins with the  [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system), *not* with this repo.
-If you’re starting the configuration of *a new Mac*, start there, and return to this repo only when directed to do so.
+If you’re starting the configuration of *a new Mac*, start there, *as USER_CONFIGURER*, and return to this repo only when directed to do so.

+### Using this repo as USER_CONFIGURER vis-à-vis any other user
 USER_CONFIGURER is the designated user for performing systemwide configurations.
 In particular, USER_CONFIGURER is the only user authorized to use Homebrew to install applications managed by Homebrew (or update them, unless they have auto-upgrade mechanisms).[^HOMEBREW_UPDATE_IS_DIFFERENT] If USER_CONFIGURER of a Mac has already been created and configured and you’re starting to configure an additional user, the current GenoMac-user repo *is* the correct place to start.

 [^HOMEBREW_UPDATE_IS_DIFFERENT]: While Homebrew will typically attempt to update all CLI applications, Homebrew will not attempt to update GUI apps that have their own auto-updating mechanisms.
 Thus, users other than USER_CONFIGURER may be asked to accept an app’s auto-updating prompt. (“[Many applications update themselves, so their casks are ignored by `brew outdated` and `brew upgrade`.
 This behaviour can be overridden by adding `--greedy` to either command](https://github.com/Homebrew/homebrew-cask/blob/master/USAGE.md#:~:text=Many%20applications%20update%20themselves%2C%20so%20their%20casks%20are%20ignored%20by%20brew%20outdated%20and%20brew%20upgrade%2E%20This%20behaviour%20can%20be%20overridden%20by%20adding%20%2D%2Dgreedy%20to%20either%20command%2E).”)

-### Using this repo as USER_CONFIGURER vis-à-vis any other user
 USER_CONFIGURER, like any other user, needs to have its user-scoped settings be configured, and thus uses this repo to do so.

 However, the difference in this regard between USER_CONFIGURER and any other user is that USER_CONFIGURER has a broader, more-ambitious mandate: configuring the *entire Mac* at the system level and creating the user accounts for all other users: